hawkfish/textform/docs/layouts/jsonl.rst

 JavaScript Object Notation Lines
 ================================

-.. py:currentmodule:: textform.formats.jsonl
+.. py:currentmodule:: textform.layouts.jsonl

-The ``jsonl`` format uses the :py:mod:`json` module to read and write records using an interface that looks like :py:mod:`csv`.
+The ``jsonl`` layout uses the :py:mod:`json` module to read and write records using an interface that looks like :py:mod:`csv`.

 The difference between strict JSON and line-oriented JSON (:py:mod:`jsonl`)